unicode-org/icu/docs/userguide/icu4j/index.md

 This is identical to ICU 74, but you can run maven commands in the icu root.

-And you can alsways build just the subtree you want with the -f option in maven.
+And you can always build just the subtree you want with the -f option in maven.

 All of this works:
 ```sh